 The games take place throughout various historical periods, the original 2007 game being set in the era of the 3rd Crusades, and the latest game Assassins Creed Valhalla, set in the Viking Invasion of Britain, and that is the setting of this book.

-This game is set after the events of the main Assassins Creed Valhalla game, and before any of the DLC in 878.
+This book is set after the events of the main Assassins Creed Valhalla game, and before any of the DLC in 878.

 Niamh, a witch-warrior of Avalon and her clan, the Women of the Mist finds herself given a mission by The Lady, the leader of Avalon, to respond to a letter sent by The Hidden Ones, and infiltrate the organisation to find out what their plan is.